 Duplicates of plant specimens collected by Father Saldanha and his team are also displayed at the Royal Botanical Gardens (Kew, UK) and the Smithsonian Institution (USA).

 Features of the Database

 The portal uses the latest technological innovations to explore the world of plants.
-Giving testimony to this spirit, Dr Sankara Rao has said- “Digital photography that has emerged as an exciting medium for expression in the recent times is a thrilling overlap between science and art.
+Giving testimony to this spirit, Dr Sankara Rao has said- “Digital photography that has emerged as an exciting medium for expression in recent times is a thrilling overlap between science and art.
 It can be used to increase the universal appreciation of the infinite variety and beauty of natural form and color.
-This appreciation must lead to greater desire to conserve our dwindling resources of nature”.
+This appreciation must lead to a greater desire to conserve our dwindling resources of nature”.

 A Digital Herbarium for the flora of Karnataka: Current Science, Vol 102, No. 9, 10 May 2012, K Sankara Rao, et al.

 Flora of Karnataka in a Herbarium – plant database

 The Flora of Karnataka: Herbarium JCB